PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

 Create a cluster
 ------------------

-After creating the image, you can use this configured image to create a GPU cluster and create a sufficient number of GPU servers according to your actual needs.As an example, here are two GPU servers started, including the one created in the previous step, so start a new server here.
+After creating the image, you can use this configured image to create a GPU cluster and create a sufficient number of GPU servers according to your actual needs.As an example, here are two GPU servers started, including the one created in the previous step, and a new server here.

-Click "Create Instance" to select the same configured GPU server in the same region.
-Pay attention to the image you just created as the operating system.
+Click "Create Instance" to select GPU servers with the same settings in the same region.
+Especially, the image you just created should be selected as the operating system.

 .. image:: src/create_more_nodes.png

-Write a cluster task startup script
+Write cluster task startup scripts
 ------------------------------------

-In order to facilitate the launch of distributed training tasks on more GPU servers, we will use `fabric <http://www.fabfile.org/>`_ as a cluster task launch management tool, you can choose other familiar cluster frameworks, such as MPI, Kubernetes, and the methods demonstrated in this example only for simple cluster environments, and servers can log in to each other ssh.
+In order to facilitate the launch of distributed training tasks on more GPU servers, we will use `fabric <http://www.fabfile.org/>`_ as a cluster task launch management tool.
+You can choose other familiar cluster frameworks, such as MPI, Kubernetes, and the methods demonstrated in this example are only proposed for simple cluster environments, and servers can log in to each other through SSH.

 To install the fabric, you need to execute: